MBA Career Goals: Inspo, Intel & Advice

 MBA career goals

-Can the stated career goals in your applications actually hurt your admit chances?
+Can the stated career goals in your applications actually hurt your admission chances?
 Yes.
 Here’s why:

 @stacyblackmanconsulting